fractastical/ar/README.md

     *   `ac-fn-excess-args?` specifies whether it's allowed to give a function more arguments than it requires
     *   `ac-fn-rigid-destructuring?` changes whether destructuring allows the supplied list to be bigger or smaller in size than specified

+*   Starts up significantly faster than _ar_, but significantly slower than _Arc 3.1_.

 <h1 id="complexfn">Complex fns</h1>

 Unlike _Arc 3.1_ and _ar_, _Nu_ does not use so-called "complex fn"s.
 What is a complex fn?
 Basically, it means that this: